“For me, the rather amazing aspect to the cakes is how very much variety I manage to squeeze out of a format that I have done many, many times.”

 Born in New York City, the son of a Czech architect and Viennese writer, Gary Komarin is a risk-taker in contemporary painterly abstraction.

-Komarin’s stalwart images have an epic quality that grips the viewer with the idea that he or she is looking at a contemporary description of something timeless.
+Komarin’s stalwart images have an epic quality that grips the viewer with the idea that they are looking at a contemporary description of something timeless.
 For painter Gary Komarin, abstraction has never been a formal dead end.
-Rather, it has allowed him to challenge the limitations of the style–to make a painting ‘include more’ precisely because a recognizable image excludes too much.
+Instead, it has allowed him to challenge the limitations of the style–to make a painting ‘include more’ precisely because a recognizable image excludes too much.
 Komarin has been called a “painter’s painter.”
-His status in this regard is based on the authenticity of his work, its a
+His status in this regard is based on the authenticity of his work; it is

-deep connection to the tradition of modern painting as well as its sustained individuality as an utterly personal voice.
+a deep connection to the tradition of modern painting and its sustained individuality as an utterly personal voice.

 Extending the direction of the New York School painters

 Guston’s influence is evident in Komarin’s merger of drawing and painting, often breaking the picture plane of his rich and elegantly composed color fields with an assortment of private iconic cake and vessel-like objects.
 Preferring non-art industrial canvas tarps and drop cloths, Komarin eschews traditional painting media and materials.
 He builds layered surfaces with latex house paint in a thinned-out sluice mixed with spackle and water.
-The house paint offers hybrid colors that seem slightly ‘off’ and the spackle creates a beautiful matte surface.
-Using color energetically, the quick-drying materials allow him to paint with a sense of urgency, which mirrors the tension created by conflicting renderings of the spontaneous and the deliberate.
-The conscious and the unconscious or the strange and familiar.
-The resulting image is one that appears familiar but resists recognition.
+The house paint offers hybrid colors that seem slightly ‘off,’ and the spackle creates a beautiful matte surface.
+Using color energetically, the quick-drying materials allow him to paint with a sense of urgency, which mirrors the tension created by conflicting renderings of the spontaneous and the deliberate-the conscious and the unconscious or the strange and familiar.
+The resulting image appears familiar but resists recognition.

 Komarin lives in the rural hills of Litchfield County, Connecticut.